Add a SharePoint Online source

 The Azure Active Directory application appears as SharePoint Online Connector in your Azure portal Enterprise applications page.

-The main advantages of delegated authentication are:
+The main advantages of User delegated access using OAuth 2.0 are:

 1. Create a SharePoint Online user account (crawling account) with appropriate roles and permissions.